stagas/html-jsx/README.md

 }
 ```

-After this, html JSX tags in your application should be properly typed, with intellisense, documentation and lint working.
+After this, html JSX tags in our application(or library) plus anything else that depends on it, should be properly picking up the types, with intellisense, documentation and lint working.

 See [playground](playground/) for more usage details.